mlvlab/DDMI/README.md

 # Evaluation
 In our paper, we have utilized several evaluation metrics for assessing generation quality: FID for image, MMD and COV for 3D shape, and FVD for video evaluation.
-You can change the total number sampling steps (NFE) by changing the `sampling_timesteps` in config file.
+You can change the total number of sampling steps (NFE) by changing the `sampling_timesteps` in the config file.
 ### Image
-To evaluate FID of trained 2D image model, run the following script by changing the `mode` of config files to `eval` from `train`:
+To evaluate FID of the trained 2D image model, run the following script by changing the `mode` of config files to `eval` from `train`:
 ```bash
 python main.py --exp ldm --configs configs/ldm/img.yaml
 ```

 ### Video
-To evaluate FVD of trained video model, run the following script by changing the `mode` of config files to `eval` from `train`:
+To evaluate FVD of the trained video model, run the following script by changing the `mode` of config files to `eval` from `train`:
 ```bash
 python main.py --exp ldm --configs configs/ldm/video.yaml
 ```